bramvanoploo/su-endless-scroll/README.md

  </section>
  ```
  The wrapper needs a css property `overflow: auto;` or `overflow-y: auto;` and a `height` or `max-height` needs to be specified.
-Alternatively you `position` the element `absolute` or `fixed`.
+Alternatively you can `position` the element `absolute` or `fixed`.
 Then a height specification is not required.

 - Create the su-endless-scroll `callback` method in your controller (let's call it `loadMore`):
  ```